 - 2 Can adults get Medicaid in Illinois?

-- 4 How do I sign up for Medicare in Illinois?
+- 3 How do I reapply for Medicaid in Illinois?

-- 11 What age are you eligible for Medicare in Illinois?
+- 12 Do I qualify for Medicare in Illinois?

 How long does it take to get Medicaid in Illinois?